Little Lorikeet

 About the Little Lorikeet

-The Little Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 7-10 years with a maximum recorded of 12 years.
+The Little Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live 7-10 years, with some individuals reaching 12 years..

 How to Identify a Little Lorikeet